 Ketosis usually occurs when there is a lack of glucose, or carbohydrates (carbs), needed for performing tasks the body needs energy for, such as exercising to a sufficient degree for a sufficient period of time (whatever that may be), or by fasting.
 As many have heard, it is also normally possible to induce this metabolic state by sticking to a low-carb, and possibly high-fat, diet.
 More on my personal experience with that below.

-There has been considerable focus on ketosis in recent years, particularly with regards to dieting, health concerns and potential weight/fat loss.
+There has been considerable focus on ketosis in recent years (this was written originally in 2013), particularly with regards to dieting, health concerns and potential weight/fat loss.
 As with any - or most - topics, you will find people with completely opposite opinions, even if they are presented with the same information.

 Find out how many carbs, how much fat, how much protein and much more about more than 1100 food items by visiting www.howmanycarbs.org.

 I would recommend taking great care before starting on a high-fat diet.
-Also, in retrospect, I realize that I was probably malnourished somehow.
+Also, in retrospect, I realize that I was probably malnourished.
 I simply did not eat enough, and with neither enough carbs nor fat, or other nutrients, there was fatigue and hunger.
 Typically, people say they do not feel hungry on a low-carb diet, but I didn't "do it right", so I was very hungry most of the time.
-Alcohol seemed to kick in more than usual as well, along with its negative effects.
-After I ended the diet, I felt a strong need for eating very regularly.
+Alcohol would kick in more than usual as well, along with its negative effects.
+After I ended the diet, I felt a strong need for eating very regularly, and in retrospect, I was close to death at one point where I used alcohol, so do not take it lightly.
+Ketosis is extreme.
+"Dirty ketosis" is a modern term used on a type of diet I would recommend over pure ketosis.
+Meaning you do get some carbohydrates - and surely more than the quite absurd limit of 20 grams.
+Also don't forget healthy carbs from for instance some nuts and seeds.

-I was told by a friend about the concept of a low-carb diet, and after she had lost 24 kg / 53 lbs (pounds), I decided to try for myself, while panicking a bit after I suddenly gained 7 kg / 15 lbs, without really knowing why, and already being about 25 kg / 55 lbs overweight in my opinion.
+I was told by a friend about the concept of a low-carb diet, and after she had lost 24 kg / 53 lbs (pounds), I decided to try for myself, while panicking a bit after I suddenly gained 7 kg / 15 lbs, without really knowing why, and already being about 25 kg / 55 lbs overweight in my opinion and in fact according to BMI (body mass index, see Wikipedia here for more on that).

 I was at 102 kg / 225 lbs when I started on the low-carb diet.
 I spent time reading how many carbs various foods contained and made sure I didn't eat more than 15-20 grams / 0.7 oz of carbs per day.
-I also had no alcohol what so ever for the first three weeks (not always too happy about that).
+I also had no alcohol what so ever for the first three weeks (not always too happy about that at the time, now I rarely drink).
 Basically I followed the Atkins-recommended way, except I didn't increase fat intake.
 I carried on with this for three weeks, and I had lost about 5-6 kg / 11-12 lbs.
 The weight would vary and go up and down by about 1-2 kg / 2-4 lbs, but in the end it went down more than up.
 After five weeks I had lost 10 kg / 22 lbs.
 That's an average of 2 kg / 4.4 lbs per week.

 Then came creeping a lack of motivation and gradually I returned to a more normal, medium-carb diet.
 I considered the diet temporarily over after about 4 months and started "misbehaving" quite a bit after about two and a half months, so the weight loss was slowed to a crawl.
 All in all, I lost 15 kg / 33 lbs and am now at 87 kg / 192 lbs.
 I hope to find the motivation and drive to try again and hopefully shed some more fat soon.